goethe-tcs/tcs.uni-frankfurt.de/content/student-projects/_index.md

 ### Literature review

-In this type of project, you will choose a topic in theoretical computer science and write a literature review of existing research on this topic.
+In this type of project, you will review the literature on a particular topic.
 This involves tracking down as many relevant papers and preprints on the topic as feasible, reading and understanding them, identifying the most important results as well as the most important open problems and goals of the research direction, and writing a comprehensive report.
 A project with a more limited scope could be to rewrite a specific proof from a research paper.

 ### Problem-solving